spectator2ts/Identifying-Accents-in-Spectrograms-of-Speech/README.md

 # Identifying-Accents-in-Spectrograms-of-Speech
-This repository contains the code for the IASS(Identifying Accents in Spectrograms) project from [MPP Capstone Challenge](https://www.datasciencecapstone.org/competitions/16/identifying-accents-speech/page/49/).
+This repository contains the code for the IASS(Identifying Accents in Spectrograms of Speech) project from [MPP Capstone Challenge](https://www.datasciencecapstone.org/competitions/16/identifying-accents-speech/page/49/).

 ## Problem statement